Physician Burnout - The Fatal Flaws in the Burnout Survey Industry

 The measurement of physician burnout is turning into a big business in the USA lately.
 Millions of dollars are changing hands for burnout, engagement and physician satisfaction surveys created and sold by some of the biggest medical groups and consulting organizations in the healthcare industry.
 Mayo, the Advisory Board, the MGMA come to mind immediately.

-[SIDE NOTE: I actually think that would be a good thing , believe it or not.
-With a chip and a true physiologic measure for burnout, we could see who actually needs support and education and get it to them immediately - instead of waiting for the doctor to somehow overcome their Lone Ranger, Superhero, Perfectionist programming and actually ask for help.
-But that is a whole separate topic.]
+With a chip and a true physiologic measure for burnout in real time, we could see who actually needs support and education and get it to them immediately - instead of waiting for the doctor to somehow overcome their Lone Ranger, Superhero, Perfectionist programming and actually ask for help.
+But that is a whole separate topic.

-This burgeoning physician burnout survey industry brings up two major concerns in my mind - concerns which arise directly from my 2000 hours of one-on-one coaching experience with burned out doctors and my experience training 10,000 more physicians for 48 corporate clients in 2016 alone.
+This burgeoning physician burnout survey industry brings up two major concerns in my mind - concerns which arise directly from my 2000 hours of one-on-one coaching experience with burned out doctors and my experience training 20,000 more physicians for 70 corporate clients to date.

-1) A Survey is NOT a SolutionMeasurement is NOT Treatment or Prevention
+1) A Survey is NOT a Burnout Prevention Strategy ... not by a LONG SHOTMeasurement is NOT Treatment or Prevention

 In fact, measurement can easily make things worse if you are not simultaneously doing something to actually prevent burnout and install the Quadruple Aim in your organization.